-You can perform an manual connection where the Client is started in manual connection mode waiting for a server, and the server is started separately and told to connect to the waiting Client.
+You can perform a manual connection where the Client is started in manual connection mode waiting for a server, and the server is started separately and told to connect to the waiting Client.

-See How To Connect Manually (Help > How To Manual ...) in the online documentation for details.
+See How To Connect EnSight Client and Server (Help > How To Manual ...) in the online documentation for details.